MicrosoftDocs/SupportArticles-docs/support/windows-server/user-profiles-and-logon/manage-profile-service-slow-link-detection.md

 - **Connection speed**: 500 kbps
 - **Time to wait**: 120 milliseconds
-- **PingBufferSize**: 65536 bytes
+- **PingBufferSize**: 65,536 bytes

-We have tested slow link detection by using < 10Mbit/s broadband links plus VPN, Wifi networks, and LAN connections.
-This testing shows that a **PingBufferSize** of **1048576** (1MB) provides an effective balance between effectively identifying slow links and delaying the link detection process.
+We've tested slow link detection by using < 10 Mbit/s broadband links plus VPN, Wi-Fi networks, and LAN connections.
+This testing shows that a **PingBufferSize** of **1,048,576** (1 MB) provides an effective balance between effectively identifying slow links and delaying the link detection process.
 We recommend that you use this value to start testing.
-Depending on your environment, the actual value that you should use may be lower or higher.
+Depending on your environment, the actual value that you should use might be lower or higher.

 #### Network factors to consider

 - **Slowest potential speeds**.
   Account for the slowest network links that you expect your users to have.
 Typically, these include mobile carrier connections (such as LTE or UMTS) and home internet connections (such as DSL and cable).

   These networks tend to have asymmetric speeds.
 They download files at higher speeds than they upload files.
-By using four times as many reads as writes of the same data, the new slow link detection algorithm is well-suited to analyzing asymmetric-speed networks.
+By using four times as many reads as writes of the same data, the new slow link detection algorithm is well suited to analyzing asymmetric-speed networks.

   > [!NOTE]
   > When a user signs out of Windows, Windows uploads any profile files that were updated during the user session.
 A link that has been identified as a fast link may still produce a slow sign-out experience.

 - **Metering**.
   These links may also be metered (priced according to the amount of data transmitted).
-Both the profile transfer and the slow link detection operations contribute to the data transmission total.
-This means that a larger **PingBufferSize** could increase network costs.
+Both the profile transfer and the slow link detection operations contribute to the data transmission total, so a larger **PingBufferSize** could increase network costs.

 - **Encryption**.
   VPN connections typically compress and encrypt data.
 Compression, encryption, and decryption add time to the network transfers, especially because some user profile data doesn't compress well.